-When Myles Haverluck started the Dauphin Clinic Pharmacy 37 years ago, the focus was on providing comprehensive and high-quality customer service.
+When Myles Haverluck started the Dauphin Clinic Pharmacy some 40 years ago, the focus was on providing comprehensive and high-quality customer service.
 That focus remains today.

 By donalee Moulton

 Photos by Todd Pederson

 Delivering on the promise made in 1979 requires a cohesive and committed team.
 “None of us can do this by ourselves.
 Together we work to meet the needs of our customers,” says Haverluck, the Dauphin, Manitoba pharmacy’s chief executive officer.

 Going the extra mile for the roughly 20,000 customers in the pharmacy’s draw area is second nature for the team.
 Many of the staff have certification in areas such as orthotic filters, asthma education, and smoking cessation.
 “We started doing mastectomy fitting, for example, because no one else in the community offered this.
 We were trying to fill a need,” says Haverluck.

 Half of the pharmacy’s 10 pharmacists have also travelled to Houston for specialized training through the Professional Compounding Centers of America.
 “There is a demand for this type of service,” says Haverluck.
 “When an off-the-shelf medication won’t work, we can create a compounded version.
 Working with a patient’s doctor, we make a medication from scratch to meet specific needs.”

 Drug shortages drive demand for alternatives, and older patients, including those in personal care homes, often prefer transdermal creams or liquid medication to pills.
 Compounding also comes in handy when patients need a specific strength of a medication that isn’t commercially available or have allergies to preservatives, perfumes, flavours and dyes.
 The Dauphin Clinic Pharmacy team can also replicate many medications that are not available anymore.
 “There are lots of cool things you can do,” says Haverluck.